ocaml-opam/opam-user-setup/README.md

 The tool itself is released under ISC, but the included configuration templates and snippets themselves are in CC0 (almost public domain) -- because who wants a license on his configuration files ?

+A notable exception is with the Vim base template, which is taken from [vim-sensible](https://github.com/tpope/vim-sensible) and follows the term of the Vim license (Copyright © Tim Pope ; see `:help license` in Vim).